PeterEFrancis/python-course/chapters/4. conditionals/exercises.md

 ```
 ```
 enter a height in feet and inches
-feet:  1
+feet:  3
 inches:  6
-you can't ride
+you can ride
 ```
 ```
 enter a height in feet and inches